 And if you are a novice to exercise who struggles to train with adequate intensity on your own, you may need to some form of strength training daily to have an effect.
 But once you learn to really push deeply into the discomfort of productive exercise, you can create a much larger training effect in one workout than an unsupervised novice might create in several workouts.
 You can begin to get away with less and less total training, because each individual set of exercise is such an intense stressor on your body.

 Unless you are extremely experienced with strength training, the best way to ensure intensity and exercise selection are on point is with expert supervision.
 Not only do we simply work harder when pushed by a coach, but it is easier to really apply yourself 100% when you have a trained expert monitoring your form to keep you safe.
+This is why supervised training consistently results in superior adaptations, from more strength, to better balance.

 Optimal body composition: